-We are an outreach organization that provides free services to meet the needs of families in the community: clothing closet, food bank, hot meals, educational classes, and more.
+We are an outreach organization that provides free services to meet the needs of families in the community: Clothing Closet, Food Bank, Women's Outreach, Educational Classes, Transitional Housing, Senior Adult Services, Referral Services, and more.

 Mobile Food Delivery